traefik/traefik/docs/content/middlewares/circuitbreaker.md

 !!!
 Note

-    - The CircuitBreaker only analyses what happens _after_ it is positionned in the middleware chain.
+    - The CircuitBreaker only analyses what happens _after_ it is positioned in the middleware chain.
 What happens _before_ has no impact on its state.
     - The CircuitBreaker only affects the routers that use it.
 Routers that don't use the CircuitBreaker won't be affected by its state.

 !!! important